 Enterprise Corridor, Neighbourhood Centre and Existing Mixed Use Setbacks

 areas Side Rear

-Dodium up to six levels :
+Podium up to six levels :

-Podium up to six levels.

 - If adjoining development built to boundary 0m 0m

-- If adjoining stand-alone development ADG ADG
+- If adjoining stand alone development ADG ADG

-Stand- Alone Buildings
+Stand-Alone Buildings

 - Building height up to 12m ADG 6m

 - Building height 12-25m ADG 9m

 - Building height over 25m ADG 12m

-4.2.9 Minimum Floor to Ceiling Heights
+4.2.940 Minimum Floor to Ceiling Heights

 The height of a ceiling contributes to amenity within an apartment and the perception of space.
 Well designed and appropriately defined ceilings can create spatial interest and hierarchy in apartments.
 Ceiling height is directly linked to achieving sufficient natural ventilation and daylight access to habitable rooms.
-The ground and first floor levels of mixed use apartment buildings should have increased ceiling heights to ensure their longer term adaptability for non-residential uses.
+The ground and first floor levels of mixed use apartment buildings should have increased ceiling heights to ensure their longer term adaptability for other uses.